-Philip Carr, Business Development Director of Good Energy, explains the Municipal Electricity Choice Program and that by voting YES for this legislation on April 9th, electricity costs for all homeowners will be significantly reduced.
+Philip Carr, Business Development Director of Good Energy, explains the Municipal Electricity Choice Program and that by voting YES for this legislation, electricity costs for all homeowners will be significantly reduced.

 What is Municipal Opt-Out Aggregation?